DanielTakeshi/Paper_Notes/mcmc/MCMC_Using_Hamiltonian_Dynamics.md

 Method alternates between two steps:

-- Update momentum variables (these are supposed to be "simple")
+- Update momentum variables in a "simple" way.
 - Update position variables with a Metropolis-Hastings test.

 **Very helpful intuition**, in terms of a puck sliding along a surface.
 We have:

-- 2-D vector representing position.
+- 2-D vector representing position q.
-- 2-D vector representing momentum.
+- 2-D vector representing momentum p.
 - Thus, the "states" here are 4-D vectors.
-- Potential energy function (a.k.a. stored energy), proportional to height of puck.
+- Potential energy function (a.k.a. stored energy), proportional to height of puck, a function of q.
 - Kinetic energy function (a.k.a. energy in a "body" due to motion), equal to
-  |p|^2/2*(mass_of_puck).
-Inversely related with potential energy as puck moves
+  |p|^2/(2*(mass_of_puck)), i.e. a function of p.
+Inversely related with
-  along surfaces.
+  potential energy as puck moves along surfaces.

 In probabilistic language: